 “It is precisely because domestic violence is so counterintuitive that the media need to continue to tell these stories.
 However, we journalists need training so that we do not continue to make the usual mistakes.
 We cannot accept journalists examining a woman’s behaviour to explain why she was murdered or injured.
 We cannot accept that journalists make excuses for men who killed their families as if they had been pressured to do so.”
 (CIG (Comissão para a Cidadania e Igualdade de Género – Commission for Citizenship and Gender Equality) (2019): Guide to good media practice in preventing and combating VAW and DV)Jess Hill, journalist of The Guardian

-How crimes of domestic violence are dealt with by the media is decisive for how they are understood and interpreted by the public:
+How the media deals with crimes of domestic violence is decisive for how they are understood and interpreted by the public:

 The role of the media in the field of domestic violence is decisive,

-- Not only because it makes visible crimes that are, today, still often wrongly regarded as belonging to the private and relational sphere,
+- not only because it makes crimes visible that are, today, still often wrongly regarded as belonging to the private and relationship sphere,

-Good journalistic practice should be that readers are sensitised after an article or film about domestic violence, and
+Good journalistic practice should be that, after an article or film, readers are sensitised about domestic violence, and

-– better recognise signs of violence when confronted with them,
+– recognise signs of violence when confronted with them,

 – and better understand the dynamics of the escalation of abuse and know how to prevent it.